 Measuring lead in tap water with handheld XRF

-Since humans are incapable of seeing lead, the Notre Dame team needed to find a way to gather the common culprits.
+The Notre Dame team needed to gather the common contaminants.
 For samples of paint, dust and soil, Lieberman and her colleagues created citizen science collection kits.
 But measuring lead in tap water was a whole other issue.
 There is currently no way to do a home water test.
 A person has to collect a water sample and then ship it to a lab where analysts run an inductively coupled plasma (ICP) experiment with an expensive instrument sensitive enough to measure lead.

 “We discovered our carbon filter test with the SciAps XRF is nearly as sensitive as the ICP.
 Our limit of detection for the carbon filter and a two-liter water sample was about six parts per billion in the water, and our ICP goes down to three parts per billion.
 For a handheld instrument, that’s pretty good,” she says.